Customize Consent Preferences

 Azmat Rana was born on 3 November 1951 in Lahore.
 He died on 30 May 2015 due to cardiac arrest at the age of 63.
 Like many others, Azmat played just once for Pakistan.
 He was selected for the Pakistan squad to visit England in 1971.

-However, he didn’t make his international debut until 1978 when India made its first tour to Pakistan in 17 years.
+However, he didn’t make his international debut until 1978, when India made its first tour to Pakistan in 17 years.
 Along with Wasim Raja, Azmat Rana is regarded as a fine middle-order batsman.
-In 1972-73 both were sent to New Zealand as a replacement for Saeed Ahmad and Muhammad Illyas was sent home due to disciplinary reasons.
+In 1972-73, both were sent to New Zealand as a replacement for Saeed Ahmad, and Muhammad Illyas was sent home due to disciplinary reasons.

 Azmat Rana was a former Pakistani test cricketer who played in a solitary Test match against Australia in Lahore in 1980.
-Batting at number four, he produced a 49-run innings off 94 balls with the help of 8 delightful boundaries before being caught by Kangaroo’s captain G.S Chappell’s off-spinner G.R Beard in Pakistan’s only innings.
+Batting at number four, he produced a 49-run innings off 94 balls with the help of 8 delightful boundaries before being caught by Kangaroo’s captain G.S Chappell’s off-spinner G.R.
+Beard in Pakistan’s only inning.
 Azhar Khan, a right-arm off-spinner, also made his debut in this match.

 Like many others, Azmat played just once for Pakistan.
 He was selected for the Pakistan squad to visit England in 1971.
 Azmat Rana standing 3rd from the right.

-The match was drawn and he, unfortunately, didn’t get more chances on this level.
-He also played two One Day Internationals against India in 1978.
+The match was drawn, and he, unfortunately, didn’t get more chances on this level.
+He also played two one-day internationals against India in 1978.
 Where he scored 42 runs in two ODIs with high scores of 22* as Pakistan sealed an eight-wicket win.
 In first-class cricket, he was a prolific left-hand batsman with steady success.

 Pakistan’s batting line was blessed with so many world-class players, so he couldn’t make further inroads for selection.
 Azmat Rana played domestic cricket for Pakistan, Punjab, Bahawalpur, PIA, and MCB (Muslim Commercial Bank) during a career that lasted from 1969-70 until 1985-86.